AhmedZakiEldeeb999/ApplicantsManagement.UI/README.md

 # ApplicantsManagement.UI
--ApplicantsManagement.UI using http client for calling the created api on ApplicantsManagement.backend
+-ApplicantsManagement.UI using http client for calling the created api on ApplicantsManagement.backend repository

 -You must run the ApplicantsManagement api project at the backend repository first